Need Help?

 • A link to the Student Code of Conduct where the student can learn about the process.

-• The type of resolution method being used for the complaint, either an administrative hearing or investigation.
+• The type of resolution method being consider or used for the complaint.

-• Instructions as to how to proceed after the notice, such as the date, time, and location of the administrative hearing or instructions on the next step in the investigation process.
+• Instructions as to how to proceed after the notice, such as the date, time, and location of the administrative meeting or instructions on the next step in the investigation process.

 • The right to bring an advisor or person of support to any student conduct meeting, hearing, or interview.